AxiomXDevTeam/Java-Client/docs/1-Introduction/2-Bug-Reporting.md

 # Bug Reporting

-##### It is expected we encounter a few bugs throughout the beta.
+##### It is expected we encounter a few bugs throughout beta.
 Report any bugs to axiomxtech@gmail.com describing the bug as well as a code snippit of the method the bug orginated from.